abatilo/github-action-locks/README.md

 [![Dependabot Status](https://api.dependabot.com/badges/status?host=github&repo=abatilo/github-action-locks)](https://dependabot.com)
 [![license](https://img.shields.io/github/license/abatilo/github-action-locks.svg)](https://github.com/abatilo/github-action-locks/blob/master/LICENSE)

-Guarantee sequential execution of your GitHub Action workflows.
+Guarantee atomic execution of your GitHub Action workflows.
 Why would you want to do that, you might ask?

 The reason I built this GitHub Action is specifically because [Pulumi doesn't support locking remote state](https://github.com/pulumi/pulumi/pull/2697) unless you use their SaaS offering.
-I deploy various bits of infrastructure using the [Official Pulumi GitHub Actions](https://www.pulumi.com/docs/guides/continuous-delivery/github-actions/) and I want to be able to fearlessly merge code and watch as the changes get queued up without interfering with each other.
+I deploy various bits of infrastructure using the [Official Pulumi GitHub Actions](https://www.pulumi.com/docs/guides/continuous-delivery/github-actions/) and I want to be able to fearlessly merge code and watch as the updates are pushed one at a time.

 ## Getting started